itinerantfoodie/itinerantfoodie.github.io/README.md

-# nolim1t.github.io / nolim1t.co
+# Itinerant Foodie V2
 ## About
-This is the source for the github site
+This is a modified fork of my tech blog.

 ## Creating a post
 Refer to [this guide](http://jekyllrb.com/docs/posts/)